Web Site Tools

 Website design can mean the difference between lots of visitors, or none at all.
 Many people confuse great website design with flashy graphics or catchy music.
 In fact, when it comes to whether a website is frequently used, accessibility and quality of information rank highest on the list.
 In other words, form must be married to function.
 The best websites are equally aesthetically pleasing and well planned.

-A good website must have an architecture at its core that builds the pages and links that hold the pages together as a cohesive site.
-The cohesiveness of a site is dependent upon its "hierarchy."
+At its core, a good website must have an architecture that structures the pages and links that hold the pages together in a cohesive manner.
+The cohesiveness of a website is dependent upon its "hierarchy."
 A hierarchy is the structure that connects links together.
 A website shouldn't use links to randomly jump from page to page.
 Instead, the hierarchy allows links to be arranged so that they connect in a way that makes sense.

 Color and type should also be used consistently throughout a website, as should editorial voice.
 These elements will help a site develop a strong brand identity.